Meditation For Sleep – The Secret to a Deep Good Night’s Slumber

 4. Detach from the Thoughts

-The reason why Yoga Nidra is amongst the best meditation for sleep technique is it helps you make a peaceful nature the normal state of mind.
+The reason why Yoga Nidra is amongst the best meditation for sleep techniques is it helps you make a peaceful nature the normal state of mind.
 You learn to integrate mindfulness into everyday life.

 5. Connect With Your Authentic Self

-Including meditation for sleep in daily routine helps you focus much on health and wellness.
+Including meditation for sleep in the daily routine helps you focus much on health and wellness.
 Yoga Nidra provides you with total freedom by overcoming stress and anxiety.
 Also, you start to release pent-up energy and experience positive emotions.
-Moreover, meditation offers you the best opportunity to face negative thoughts and bring in more positivity into your life.
+Moreover, meditation offers you the best opportunity to face negative thoughts and bring more positivity into your life.

 Inculcating meditation for sleep provides you a way to remain calm amidst the chaos.
 Moreover, you learn to become more aware and more accepting of inner feelings.
 Further, meditation is the perfect tool to help you gain a better understanding of the inner working of the mind.
 Hence, it helps you remain grounded at the moment and focus on your feelings.
 It is time to let go of all the negativity and embrace life with open arms.

 Ques 1) How do I meditate to sleep?

 Ans) To begin a meditation practice, you need to choose a dark, cool, and comfortable place.
 Further, make sure that there is no disturbance.
 Moreover, you need to close your eyes just like you are about to sleep.
 Then you can keep your attention on your breath until your body falls asleep.
 Make sure you do not sleep and be conscious of what you are thinking.